getzep/docs.getzep.com/docs/sdk/extractors.md

 The summarizer prioritizes context from newer messages and as a result offers the LLM model more information regarding recent coversations.
 To offer the LLM relevant context from older conversation, utilize Zep's vector similarity search.

 Zep stores a history of summaries and the point at which they were made.

-This provides flexibility for future summarization strategies you may want to implement.
+### Searching over Summaries

+Zep provides a [vector similarity search](chat_history/search.md) over the summaries.
+This allows you to ground the LLM with rich, concise context from past conversations.

 ### Configuring the Message Window